FraunhoferISST/DataspaceConnector/README.md

 If you want to change the default credentials, go to `application.properties`.
 The properties are located at `spring.security.user.name=admin` and `spring.security.user.name=password`.

+#### Database

+The Dataspace Connector uses Spring Data JPA to set up the database and manage interactions with it.
+Spring Data JPA supports many well-known relational databases out of the box.
+Thus the internal H2 can be replaced by e.g. MySQL, PostgreSQL or Oracle databases with minimal effort.

+To use another database for the Connector, follow these steps: [Database Configuration](https://github.com/FraunhoferISST/DataspaceConnector/wiki/Database-configuration)

 ### Deployment

 In the following, the deployment with Maven and Docker will be explained.